ultimatehecker/Formula-One-Wrapper/README.md

 # Formula1-Wrapper

-A Node.js API Wrapper built powered by TypeScript
+A wrapper of the Ergast API for Node.js powered by TypeScript.